Cheltenham: History

 The first British jet aircraft prototype, the Gloster E.28/39, was manufactured in Cheltenham.
 Manufacturing started in Hucclecote near Gloucester, but was later moved to Regent Motors in Cheltenham High Street (now the Regent Arcade), considered a location safer from bombing during the Second World War.

 Geography

-Cheltenham is on the edge of the Cotswolds, an Area of Outstanding Natural Beauty in the South-West region of England.
+Cheltenham is situated just inside the edge of the Cotswolds, an Area of Outstanding Natural Beauty in the South-West region of England.
 The small River Chelt flows under and through the town.

 Cleeve Hill, overlooks the town and is the highest point in the county of Gloucestershire and the Cotswold Hills range, at 1,083 ft.

 The town is near the northeastern edge of the South West of England region being 88 mi west-northwest of London, 38 mi northeast of Bristol and 41 mi south of Birmingham.

 Neighbourhoods

 The districts of Cheltenham include: Arle, Benhall, Charlton Kings, Fairview, Fiddler's Green, Hesters Way, Lansdown, Leckhampton, Lynworth, Montpellier, Oakley, Pittville, Prestbury, the Reddings, Rowanfield, St Luke's, St Mark's, St Paul's, St Peter's, Springbank, Swindon Village, Tivoli, Up Hatherley, Whaddon and Wyman's Brook.